fiftyflowersai/diy-kits-assistant/README.md

 A beautiful, responsive web application that connects to OpenAI Agent Builder workflow using ChatKit to help customers explore floral arrangement kits.

-**🔒 Secure Authentication**: Uses OpenAI's domain whitelist - no API keys in the code!
+**🔒 Secure Authentication**: Uses OpenAI's official Agent Embed with domain whitelist - no API keys in the code!

 ## 🚀 Quick Start